Regular Army of the Georgian Democratic Republic: Establishment (1918)

-According to the August 1918 law, the National Council was the supreme body of the army and it exercised its powers through the government and the ministry of the military.
-The Commander in Chief was to be appointed by the government during wartime with full operational freedom.
-The General Headquarters of the Regular Army were organized within the ministry of the military, with the field staff to be created during the war time.
+Under the August 1918 law, the National Council was the supreme authority over the army and exercised its powers through the government and the Ministry of the Military.
+The Commander-in-Chief was to be appointed by the government during wartime and granted full operational authority.
+The General Headquarters of the Regular Army was established within the Ministry of the Military, while a Field Staff was to be formed in wartime.

-Although Georgia's manpower was around 164,000 men, which was expected to be fully mobilized during the war, the regular army struggled to recruit troops due to lack of equipment, economic difficulties, logistical complications, lack of experience and diligence among officers and morale among soldiers and other factors and was only able to recruit up to 9,000-12,000 men in peace time and 20,000-30,000 men in war time through mobilization.
-Moreover, constant mobilization and demobilization due to constant wars hindered conscription and proper training of the troops.
-As of late September 1918, the regular army consisted of: 1st Division (2,333 men), 2nd Division (3,032 men), Army Artillery Brigade (600 men), Cavalry Brigade (993 men), Coastal Army (1,181 men), and Engineer-Technical Forces (769 men).
-All were severely understrengthened and the entire army was not even a size of a single division.
-As of October, the army lacked 60% of the personnel and 80% of the horses.
+Although Georgia had a manpower pool of approximately 164,000 men, which was expected to be fully mobilized in wartime, the regular army struggled to recruit sufficient personnel.
+Shortages of equipment, economic difficulties, logistical challenges, inexperienced and insufficiently diligent officers, low troop morale, and other factors restricted recruitment to approximately 9,000–12,000 men in peacetime and 20,000–30,000 through wartime mobilization.
+Moreover, the repeated mobilization and demobilization necessitated by the country's successive wars disrupted conscription and prevented the proper training of troops.
+By late September 1918, the regular army consisted of the 1st Division (2,333 men), 2nd Division (3,032 men), Army Artillery Brigade (600 men), Cavalry Brigade (993 men), Coastal Army (1,181 men), and Engineering-Technical Force (769 men).
+All formations were severely understrength, and the entire army had fewer personnel than a single full-strength division.
+By October, the army was short of approximately 60% of its authorized personnel and 80% of its horses.

-The failure of the conscription in 1918 showed that the country was unable to maintain the large regular army.
-Moreover, Georgia was relying on German Empire, which was interested in the existence of a strong Georgian military, but its defeat in the First World War in November 1918 further complicated Georgia's situation.
-This spurred a move to reorganize the staff of the permanent regular army.
+The failure of the 1918 conscription campaign demonstrated that Georgia lacked the resources to maintain a large regular army.
+Moreover, Georgia relied heavily on the German Empire, which had an interest in maintaining a strong Georgian military presence.
+However, Germany's defeat in the First World War in November 1918 further complicated Georgia's strategic position and removed an important source of support.
+These developments prompted the government to reorganize the structure and personnel establishment of the permanent regular army.